Off To Tokyo!… As A Visitor

 Dinner with a brief stop at Kawagoe

-As Juliette and I parted ways, I took the train to Kawagoe.
+As my friend and I parted ways, I took the train to Kawagoe.
 I heard this historic city, located in Saitama Prefecture, is a must-visit place.
 Mitsuteru and I agreed to meet here and explore, but thanks to my poor planning, we quickly returned to Ikebukuro via the Tobu Tojo Line.
 While there, we made a brief stop in Shinjuku so I could give him some Omiyage from Fukuoka.
-We then headed towards Shibuya, reconvened with Juliette, and got dinner.
+We then headed towards Shibuya, reconvened with my first friend, and got dinner.

 As we searched for a non-touristy restaurant, we stumbled upon this izakaya which served a variety of chicken yakitori, located just west of Shibuya station.
 While my two friends both ordered drinks, I sipped on some apple juice wishing I could drink (I used to drink beers occasionally.
 Had to stop, unfortunately).
 It seemed like the two of them were having a good time.